 2. Ventilation Issues

-But there’s one these two types of cages do better than the wire ones, protecting your hamster from drafts.
-Due to this, if you do get a wire cage, make sure you chose an area that’s doesn’t experience too much draftiness.
+This type of cages also protects your hamster from drafts.
+If you do get a wire cage, make sure you chose an area that’s doesn’t experience too much draftiness.
 After all, you don’t want your little hamster to get cold during the night.

 3. Stimulation and Exercise